 Buses only take cash, so make sure you carry some change!

 The main bus station is in Fira, for example we had to take 2 buses at times as we were staying in Perissa.
 Perissa – Fira.
 Fira – Oia.
-This would be the same for Kamari, the port etc. Check times in advance and in off-season buses run less regular.
+This would be the same for Kamari, the port etc.

-If your budget stretches renting a car in Santorini would give you a great amount of freedom to explore the rural parts of the island!
 Make sure you have an international driving licence which you can get online before you go!

 Taxi’s in Santorini